 Innovative design is the key to creating a welcoming and exceptional environment for patient care.
-The Forever Friends Appeal aims to raise a total of £250,000 for art to create a truly pioneering Cancer Care Centre that complements the existing high quality care for patients at the Royal United Hospitals Bath (RUH).
+The Forever Friends Appeal aims to raise funds for art to create a truly pioneering Cancer Care Centre that complements the existing high quality care for patients at the Royal United Hospitals Bath (RUH).

 Art at the Heart will ensure that there is a clear art and design strategy for the new Cancer Care Centre.
 Art takes many forms, and in this instance can include integrally etched windows that could act as screens, a clever use of light and colour to brighten waiting areas, small gardens, as well as stunning pieces of artwork.
 In addition the hospital’s art charity hopes to include stand-out sculpture, using the landscape as an integral part of the project.

 AATH have already built quite a strong collection of artworks for the new Cancer Care Centre; including ‘Brass Monkey’ by Bruce Munro, which is a vibrant light installation that will be incorporated into the building’s landscape design.